International SEO is not just about choosing ccTLDs versus subfolders. It’s a complex process requiring some serious thinking and above all, planning.

 - Local landing pages rankings

-Create reports in Google Analytics and Webmaster Tools so you can regularly check the KPI values.
+Create reports in Google Analytics and Search Console so you can regularly check the KPI values.

 The worst thing you can do is to make a single strategy and try to communicate with different target groups with different desires the same way.
 Instead, segment them by common behaviours.
 This spreadsheet will help you research channels and behaviours of your different language groups so you can later decide on which tactics to use.